Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational benchmarks (for the pre-limit model)

 \textbf{Data generation.} To generate input for training the deep neural networks used in dynamic index heuristics 1 and 2, we set the number of intervals to $N = 204$ and generate $L = 200$ discretized sample paths of the state process $X(t_{n}, l)$ for $n = 0,\ldots, N-1$ and $l = 1,\ldots, L$.
 The generation of the state process $X(t_{n},l)$ for $n = 0,\ldots,N-1$ and $l = 1,\ldots,L$ takes approximately one hour on an AMD EPYC 7502 32c/64t CPU with 80GB RAM.

 \textbf{Gradient estimations.} To generate estimates of the gradient of the value function, denoted by $\frac{\partial V^{1}}{\partial x_{k}}(t_{n}, x^{l})$, we use Equation (\ref{gradient_approximation}) while setting the number of simulation replications to $\mathcal{M} = 50$.
-In total, this step requires $N \cdot L \cdot K \cdot \mathcal{M}$ discrete event simulations\footnote{The simulation runs are distributed across 5 CPUs.}, which take approximately 6 days to complete using 5 AMD EPYC 7502 32c/64t CPUs, each equipped with 80 GB RAM.

-\textbf{Neural network architecture.} We implement the deep neural networks for dynamic index heuristics 1 and 2 with ReLU activation function (see \citet{rasamoelina2020review}) and Adam optimizer in Tensorflow 2 (see \citet{abadi2016tensorflow}).
+In total, this step requires $N \cdot L \cdot K \cdot \mathcal{M}$ discrete event simulations\footnote{The simulation runs are distributed across 5 CPUs.}, which take approximately 6 days to complete using 5 AMD EPYC 7502 32c/64t CPUs, each equipped with 80 GB RAM.\\ \\ \textbf{Neural network architecture.} We implement the deep neural networks for dynamic index heuristics 1 and 2 with ReLU activation function (see \citet{rasamoelina2020review}) and Adam optimizer in Tensorflow 2 (see \citet{abadi2016tensorflow}).
 For dynamic index heuristic 1, we have 200 observations for each time interval $n = 0,\ldots, N-1$.
 We use 95\% of the observations to train the deep neural network $\hat{G}^{n}(\,\cdot\,;\hat{\nu}_{n})$ for $n = 0,\ldots, N-1$ and reserve 5\% of the observations to calculate the validation loss after every iteration.
 Similarly, for dynamic index heuristic 2, we have 40,800 observations.
 Of these, 95\% are used for training the deep neural network $\tilde{G}(t,x;\tilde{\nu})$, and the remaining 5\% are reserved for validation loss calculations after each iteration.
-The training of the neural networks takes about 5 hours for the dynamic index heuristic 1 and about 30 minutes for the dynamic index heuristic 2 using an AMD EPYC 7502 32c/64t CPU with 80 GB RAM. \textbf{Dynamic index heuristic 3.} We divide the classes into $I = 5$ subgroups\footnote{The classes are divided into 5 subgroups such that each subgroup has at least three classes.
-Specifically, we have the three subgroups of the low-priority classes as shown in Table \ref{bench_subgroup_main}.
-In addition, we divide the high-priority classes into two subgroups.}, denoted by $\mathcal{D}_{i}$ for $i = 1,\ldots, I$; see Table \ref{subgroup_dynamic_main}.
-We use a weighted average of the service, abandonment, and cost rates of the classes within each subgroup to find the rates associated with the corresponding subgroups; see Table \ref{stats_dynamic_main} for the main test problem.
-For each subgroup, we approximate the value function gradient as follows: Using this approximation, we further approximate the effective holding cost function $\phi(\cdot)$ defined in Equation (\ref{eq_effective_cost}) as follows: For $k = 1,\ldots, K$, Then we use the approximate effective holding cost function $\hat{\phi}(\cdot)$ to define a dynamic index policy, giving priority to classes with higher effective holding cost.
-Using the estimates of the gradient function given by Equation (\ref{gradient_approximation}), we search for $a_{i}$ values over a grid $[\underline{a}_{i}, \bar{a}_{i}]$.
-Specifically, we let $B_{i} = \bigcup_{k \in \mathcal{D}_{i}} E_{k}$, where
+The training of the neural networks takes about 5 hours for the dynamic index heuristic 1 and about 30 minutes for the dynamic index heuristic 2 using an AMD EPYC 7502 32c/64t CPU with 80 GB RAM.